runtipi/runtipi-appstore/apps/chatgpt-ui/metadata/description.md

 ## Error Notice

+Sometimes on the Inital Install, the backend may give you a 500 or 502 error code.

-If the backend gives you a 502 error, stop and restart the app!
+If the backend gives you a 500/502 error, stop and restart the app!

 # ChatGPT UI